lambsnd/oonagh/docs/04-document-files.md

 # Assessments Info/

-## -info R script
+## Assessments Info R Script

 ### Inputs

-It uses the file  [all\\<sub>assignments</sub>\\\_[DATE].csv](#org20d2048) to obtain information about which assessments were given each year by the AP-CAT project and which were given by the teachers participating in the study (as practice assignments).
+It uses the file  [all\_assignments\_[DATE].csv](#org20d2048) to obtain information about which assessments were given each year by the AP-CAT project and which were given by the teachers participating in the study (as practice assignments).
 This script will need to be re-run by the end of the data collection in May/2020.

 This script sorts assignments by `pilot year` (1 to 5), `creator_role` (*`staff`*, *`teacher`*, *`test`*), [`assessment_type`](#org3bfa743) (*`apcat`*, *`practice`*, *`system-test`*), and provides information on the due date of each AP-CAT assessment, [`assessment_id`](#org23a51e3) associated with each teacher (`creator_id`) and class (`assessment_group_id`) in the study, whether the test was adaptive, whether it was published at the time the data was retrieved from the system.
 Please use `documentation.pdf` to match teacher and class IDs with their actual names.